What to do NOW to Avoid Holiday Debt

 Use a Savings Tool When You Shop

 To avoid a mad dash in December – and potentially overspending because you’re in a rush – start shopping now.
-As you build your gift list, set deal alerts with Slickdeals.net, and you’ll be notified when your items go on sale.
+As you build your gift list, set deal alerts with Slickdeals.net, and you’ll be notified when your intended gifts go on sale.
 Also, install the Slickdeals browser extension to be alerted to available cashback and coupons as you shop.

 Get the Best Deal on Online

-You can find so many amazing gifts online, but it’s hard to tell whether or not you are getting the best price.
-Try Googling the item and clicking on the “Shopping” tab for info on where you item is being sold and for how much.
-In this tab, you can use a variety of search filters to narrow your search.
+Doing this will provide you with info on where your item is being sold and for how much.
+In this tab, you can also use a variety of search filters to narrow your search.

 Use the Right Credit Card

 Before you check out, make sure you are using your credit card that offers the best cashback or points on your purchase.
-That might be a store card, like Target’s or Amazon’s cards that offer 5% cashback, a travel card that allows you to earn points towards your next vacation, or another card that offers valuable benefits, just for using it.
-Speaking of credit cards, remember to read those promotional emails that you receive from your credit card carrier.
-They regularly partner with retailers to offer exclusive discounts for their cardholders, so it’s worth a look!
+That might be a store card, like Target’s or Amazon’s cards that offer 5% cashback, a travel card that allows you to earn points towards your next vacation, or a general cashback card, like the Bread Cashback American Express, where you can earn 2% cashback on everything you buy.

 Get Creative